bluefroguk1/empire-dump/content/Wiki/Game Design/Weapon checking.md

 ## Thrust safe polearms
 You may only thrust with a weapon that has been passed as ‘thrust-safe’ by a Profound Decisions weapons checker at that event.
-*Construction must combine a low-density foam tip with a high-density spear head *Specific construction guidelines [[Will|will]] be forthcoming
+*Construction must combine a low-density foam tip with a high-density spear head *Specific construction guidelines will be forthcoming
 ## Props
 Battle props are items that are present in combat, but are not used as weapons.
 As they do not conform to the regulations that govern weapons and shields they must not be used for offence or active defence.
 As they are likely to be present in combat they must not have any extremely sharp protrusions.
-Otherwise they must be removed from the combat preferably in an out of [[The Way|the way]] area.
+Otherwise they must be removed from the combat preferably in an out of the way area.
 All weapons and implements taken onto a battlefield must have been passed by a weapon checker.
-You cannot use a wooden staff as a [[Mage|mage]] staff, or a wooden stick as a wand on a battlefield, even if you do not intend to hit anyone with it.
+You cannot use a wooden staff as a mage staff, or a wooden stick as a wand on a battlefield, even if you do not intend to hit anyone with it.
 ## Banned items
 The following items cannot be used at Empire events, either for reasons of safety or because they are unsuitable for the campaign.
-The [[Traders|traders]] are permitted to sell these items but only on the condition that they are collected at the end of the event.
+The traders are permitted to sell these items but only on the condition that they are collected at the end of the event.
 You must not carry these items on site in an IC area.
 *Real weapons, including bayonets, re-enactment weapons and any sort of non-replica firearm *Modern or futuristic items such as chainswords or power armour as well as novelty items such as inflatable hammers and bananas, rubber or plastic combat knives, nerf guns etc.
 *No fireworks or pyrotechnics of any sort may be brought onto the site without the prior permission of Profound Decisions